reed-college/cs-virtualmachine/README.md

 The install will take 20-30 minutes to complete.

-To use the Ubuntu desktop, run the following commands after the initial install is complete:
+To use the Ubuntu desktop, logout of the virtual machine and run the following command after the initial install is complete:

-    vagrant halt
+    vagrant reload

-    vagrant up
+This will restart the virtual machine, and you will be given the Ubuntu login screen.

 You can also edit the [`Vagrantfile`](https://www.vagrantup.com/docs/vagrantfile/) to change the amount of memory and cores used by the virtual machine.
 The [VirtualBox provider reference](https://www.vagrantup.com/docs/virtualbox/configuration.html) has more details.